 **please email if you would like a digital copy with your tape

 Edition of 100. - FINAL 10 COPIES AVAILABLE

 Poetry, speech, melody and electronics combine on the first tape from new sub-label ‘Purely Physical Teeny Tapes’.

-A change of pace for our hitherto dance driven output, ‘Figures’ is also a divergence for the two artists involved.
+A change of pace for PP, ‘Figures’ is also a divergence for the two artists involved.
 Emerging from Melbourne, 'Figures' is a rare artefact for devotees of both poetry and electronic music.
 The release marks a protean coming together by two figures with curiosity for each other's practice, forming a union between sound and speech to explore themes of bodies, time, language and power.

 Lucy Van, who works as a post-doctoral researcher in English and Theatre studies, offers her poems in spoken form and also transcribed in full for the poster in the release.

 Laila Sakini, a DJ who has recently emerged as a songwriter-producer, shapes music around each poem intuitively, adding context with restraint, in an experimental, yet pop-conscious process.